FIGARO: Generating Symbolic Music with Fine-Grained Artistic Control: Experiments

-Perhaps unsurprisingly, FIGARO (expert) performs very well on all metrics that are directly present in the expert description.
-It also performs reasonably on chroma and grooving similarity, both of which are not directly present in the expert description.
+In this experiment, we extract conditioning sequences by feeding samples drawn from the test set uniformly at random through neural bottlenecks in the case of MuseMorphose, \citet{choi_encoding_2020} and $F_\mathrm{learned}$ or a symbolic bottleneck in the case of $F_\mathrm{expert}$.
+New samples are then generated based on the condition and closeness in style to the original sequence is evaluated using the metrics from Section~\ref{sec:evaluation_metrics}.
+Note that many of these metrics are directly present in $F_\mathrm{expert}$ and FIGARO (expert) expectedly does well in that regard.
+The fact that the results obtained with the expert description adhere to the content of the description itself is a highly desirable feature for controllable music generation.
+However, it also performs well on chroma and grooving similarity, both of which are not directly present.

 This shows that the expert description can act as a strong inductive bias and helps guide the generation process even beyond what information is directly represented.
-The fact that the results obtained with the expert description adhere to the content of the description itself is a highly desirable feature for controllable music generation.
 By using this description, the degree of control exerted by the user is enhanced and the results match expectations.
 We also observe that adding learned features further improves performance across the board, with FIGARO beating FIGARO (expert) in every category.
-The success of this hybrid approach means that we can preserve the interpretability and inductive bias, yet increase the quality of the generated music by exploiting black-box AI.
+The success of this hybrid approach means that we can preserve the interpretability and inductive bias, yet increase the fidelity of the generated music by exploiting black-box AI.
 Our expert description and hybrid models significantly outperform all baselines, and the learned description model outperforms \citet{choi_encoding_2020} on most metrics by a slight margin.
-The difference in performance is explained by the conditioning used for \citet{choi_encoding_2020}, where the conditioning vector is temporally aggregated over the entire sample with any style progression throughout the sequence being lost. \citet{wu_musemorphose_2021} attempt to alleviate this problem by deriving the conditioning vector from the current bar and varying it over time.
-However, the model experiences posterior collapse in our experiments when trained on the diverse LakhMIDI dataset, which is apparent by the low entropy of the model distribution (see Table~\ref{tab:diversity_metrics}) as well as the worse-than-unconditional performance on some description metrics.
-The full list of results is provided in Table~\ref{tab:cond_generation_results}.
+The difference in performance is explained by the conditioning used for \citet{choi_encoding_2020}, where the conditioning vector is temporally aggregated over the entire sample with any style progression throughout the sequence being lost.
+We provide a non-cherrypicked collection of samples and encourage the reader to get an impression of the quality and diversity of the music by listening to some of them on \href{\soundcloudlink}{SoundCloud}\footnote{\href{\soundcloudlink}{\soundcloudlink}}.
+The full list of results is provided in Table~\ref{tab:cond_generation_results}. { }